mondaycom/monday-code-quickstarts/quickstart-node/README.md

 # Monday-Code NodeJS Quickstart

-This Node - express with typescript application is designed to showcase the practical use of monday code and monday api sdk by integrating various monday app functionalities.
-It's an essential resource for developers looking to leverage Monday Code and Monday API features through NodeJS environment.
+This Node - express with typescript application is designed to showcase the practical use of monday code and monday platform api sdk by integrating various monday app functionalities.
+It's an essential resource for developers looking to leverage and monday Platform API features through NodeJS environment.

 ## Getting Started